rawitat/gtypist_lessons/programming_quotes.typ

  :our perceived need for them.
 If we had more good programmers, and could easily :identify them, we would need fewer, not more.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU

+# ###########################################################################

+*:OPTMZ_1
+B:Concerning Performance, Speed, and Optimization

+*:OTM_1
+I:Donald E. Knuth
+S:We should forget about small efficiencies, say about 97% of the time: premature :optimization is the root of all evil.

+*:OTM_2
+I:W. Wulf
+S:More bugs have introduced into programs through premature optimization than :any other cause, including pure stupidity.
+ :
+ :(Sometimes quoted as:)
+ :More computing sins are committed in the name of efficiency, without :necessarily achieving it, than for any other single reason -including blind :stupidity.

+*:OTM_3
+I:Donald E. Knuth
+S:You're bound to be unhappy if you optimize everything.

+*:OTM_4
+I:Steve McConnell
+S:The big optimizations come from refining the high-level design, not the :individual routines.

+*:OTM_5
+I:Christer Ericson
+S:Premature optimization, that’s like a sneeze.
+ :Premature abstraction is like ebola; it makes my eyes bleed.

+*:OTM_6
+I:Elements of Programming Style, Kernighan & Plauger S:Let your compiler do the simple optimizations.

+*:OTM_7
+I:The Art of Unix Programming, Eric Raymond
+S:Rule of Optimization
+ :Prototype before polishing.
+Get it working before you optimize it.

+*:OTM_8
+I:The Art of Unix Programming, Eric Raymond
+S:Rushing to optimize before the bottlenecks are known may be the only error to :have ruined more designs than feature creep.
+From tortured code to incomprehen- :sible data layouts, the results of obsessing about speed or memory or disk usage :at the expense of transparency and simplicity are everywhere.
+They spawn :innumerable bugs and cost millions of man-hours—often, just to get marginal :gains in the use of some resource much less expensive than debugging time.
+ :Disturbingly often, premature local optimization actually hinders global :optimization (and hence reduces overall performance).
+A prematurely optimized :portion of a design frequently interferes with changes that would have much :higher payoffs across the whole design, so you end up with both inferior :performance and excessively complex code.

+*:OTM_9
+I:Peter Gabriel
+S:The very architecture of almost every computer today is designed to optimize :the performance of Fortran programs and its operating-system-level sister, C.

+*:OTM_10
+I:D. Jones
+S:The fastest algorithm can frequently be replaced by one that is almost as fast :and much easier to understand.

+*:OTM_11
+I:Kent Beck
+S:Make it work, make it right, make it fast.

+*:OTM_12
+I:Elements of Programming Style, Kernighan & Plauger S:Make it right before you make it faster.

+*:OTM_13
+I:Elements of Programming Style, Kernighan & Plauger S:Make it fail-safe before you make it faster.

+*:OTM_14
+I:Elements of Programming Style, Kernighan & Plauger S:Make it clear before you make it faster.

+*:OTM_15
+I:Elements of Programming Style, Kernighan & Plauger S:Keep it simple to make it faster.

+*:OTM_16
+I:Elements of Programming Style, Kernighan & Plauger S:Don't diddle code to make it faster -- find a better algorithm.

+*:OTM_17
+I:Jon Bentley and Doug McIlroy
+S:The key to performance is elegance, not battalions of :special cases.

+*:OTM_18
+I:John Ousterhout
+S:The best performance improvement is the transition from the nonworking state :to the working state.

+*:OTM_19
+I:Elements of Programming Style, Kernighan & Plauger S:Instrument your programs.
+Measure before making efficiency changes.

+*:OTM_20
+I:S. Heller, in "Efficient C/C++ Programming"
+S:The speed of a non-working program is irrelevant.

+*:OTM_21
+I:Boris Beizer, "Software Testing Techniques" 2E.
+1990.
+S:Software quality has almost nothing to do with algorithmic elegance, compact- :ness, or speed - in fact, those attributes do more harm to quality than good.

+*:OTM_22
+I:Donald E. Knuth, "Selected Papers on Computer Science" S:The best programs are written so that computing machines can perform :them quickly and so that human beings can understand them clearly.
+ :A programmer is ideally an essayist who works with traditional aesthetic :and literary forms as well as mathematical concepts, to communicate :the way that an algorithm works and to convince a reader that the results :will be correct.

+*:OTM_23
+I:D. Gelernter, "Machine Beauty"
+S:Beauty is more important in computing than anywhere else in technology because :software is so complicated.
+Beauty is the ultimate defense against complexity.
+ :The geniuses of the computer field, on the other hand, are the people with :keenest aesthetic senses, the ones who are capable of creating beauty.
+Beauty
+ :is decisive at every level: the most important interfaces, the most important :programming languages, the winning algorithms are the beautiful ones.

+Q:Do you want to continue to next lesson [Y/N] ?
+N:MENU